Peer Cohorts & Work Groups

 ABAG and its regional partners offer a variety of programs to city and county agencies to provide planning and technical support to reach local and regional goals of greenhouse gas reduction, equity, affordability and resilience.

-Visit this Technical Assistance web page for a listing of assistance programs by various categories.
+Visit this Technical Assistance web page for a listing of assistance programs.